marzer/tomlplusplus/CONTRIBUTING.md

     && cd ..
 ```

-> ℹ&#xFE0F; Note: To ensure parity between single-header and regular versions of the library, 50% of the tests
+> ℹ&#xFE0F; To ensure parity between single-header and regular versions of the library, 50% of the tests
 will be compiled using one, and 50% with the other.
 Ensure you've regenerated toml.hpp before running tests.

+> ℹ&#xFE0F; Pass `-Duse_vendored_libs=false` to meson if you wish to use the system-installed version
+of Catch2 rather than the vendored one.

 <br>